About Beltane Fire Festival Edinburgh

 Depicting the awakening of the May Queen, whose fires chase away winter, the theatre performance is next.

 Stripped of his winter guise, the Green Man is reborn as summer.

 Loosely translated, Beltane means ‘bright fire’ and that’s what you’ll see when the bonfire is lit.

 Drums, theatre, fire, pageantry – it’s an exciting experience.

 Places to stay and hotel tips

-Apex Waterloo Place Hotel within easy walking distance from Princes Street to all the major sights of Edinburgh and only 300 meters to Calton Hill, the venue of Beltane fire festival.
+Apex Waterloo Place Hotel is within easy walking distance from Princes Street to all the major sights of Edinburgh and only 300 meters to Calton Hill, the venue of the Beltane Fire Festival.

 More about Edinburgh, Scotland